 Learn how anomalous trends have contributed to the recent underperformance of the All Cap Core strategy and why we do not expect these trends to continue.

 September 10, 2009

-Despite the recent trend of low-momentum stocks outperforming high-momentum stocks, buying recent winners has proven itself over more than 80 years to be one the most effective stock selection strategies.
-Momentum-based strategies currently offer a phenomenal "buy low" opportunity.
+Despite the recent trend of low-momentum stocks outperforming high-momentum stocks, buying recent winners has proven itself over more than 80 years to be an effective stock selection strategy.
+Momentum-based strategies currently offer an attractive "buy low" opportunity.